addr2data/webinar-01/README.rst

 |

-Why did the last command fail?
+Where is the plumbing broken?

 .. image:: ./images/webinar_net-03a.png